 Is It Really a Problem?

 Obviously, if your student is closing out the screen every time you come in the room and you can see they are getting behind in an online class you know it is a problem.
 However, even if your student is getting good grades, online distractions may still be a concern.
-They may be able to get the work done but if they are doing so with several windows open on the desktop they may be developing inefficient habits that will not serve them well in college and career.
+They may be able to get the work done but if they are doing so with with multitasking with several tabs open they may be developing inefficient habits that will not serve them well in college and career.
 In a national study, 87% of AP teachers reported that technologies are creating an “easily distracted generation with short attention spans” and 64% said digital technologies “do more to distract students than help them academically.”
 Engaging in constant multitasking may undermine students’ ability to really focus and get the most from their education.

 Getting the Internet Under Control